 A broad outline of the Australian Legal position on the Recognition of Foreign Marriages is provided further on.
 If more detailed information is required, citizens should consult a private solicitor or legal aid body.

-In order for an Australian citizen to marry in Indonesia, it is necessary to make an application at the Embassy for a Certificate of No Impediment to Marriage.
-If marrying in Bali, you can also apply for the Certificate at the Australian Consulate General in Denpasar.
-Application forms are available from the Consular Counter at the Embassy or on our website at www.smartraveller.gov.au/marriage_os.html
+In order for an Australian citizen to marry in Indonesia, it is necessary to make an application for a Certificate of No Impediment to Marriage at the Australian Embassy in Jakarta or at the Australian Consulate-General in Denpasar.
+Application forms are available from the Consular Counter at both of these offices or on the Smartraveller website at www.smartraveller.gov.au/marriage_os.html

 To obtain a Certificate you need to:

-Make an appointment at least ONE work day prior to apply in person at the Embassy during office hours
+Make an appointment at least ONE work day prior to apply in person at the Embassy or Consulate-General during office hours

 sign an application form in front of a Consular Officer (applicable only to the Australian National)

-show original passport of both parties as proof of identity
+show the original passports of both parties as proof of identity

 provide original proof of dissolution of marriage / marriages from both parties (if any)